john-aja/john-aja/README.md

 👋 Hi there!
 I'm John, a passionate Frontend Developer based in Chennai, India.
 I specialize in creating responsive and pixel-perfect web applications, with a knack for crafting user-friendly and optimized experiences.
 My journey involves both frontend and backend technologies, allowing me to build comprehensive web solutions.

-- 💼 Currently working at [Company Name], a payment company in Chennai.
+- 💼 Currently working at Surfboard Payments, a payment company in Chennai.
 - 🛠️ Proficient in Angular Framework, currently expanding my horizons with React.
 - ⚙️ Backend skills include Node.js, Express.js, and TypeORM.
 - 🚀 Experienced in building Progressive Web Apps (PWAs) that combine the best of web and mobile.